kevinsogo/compgen/docs_src/CONTEST.md

 ## Additional settings

 There are a couple of other options that I couldn't find a way to set automatically.
 You'll have to set them manually for now.
+You need to be an admin to do these.

 - Update the *Maximum output size* under *Settings*.
 This is set to a very low 512Kb by default.
 I suggest 40000Kb.
 Be sure to click the *Update* button.

 - In each problem, there's also a new feature called *Stop execution on first failed test case* which sounds very useful.
 You don't have to set it for all problems, and you don't have to do it immediately; you may set it while the contest is running, for instance if a particular problem seems to be attracting too many TLEs.

 - Good random passwords have been created for all accounts.
-To upload them, log in as an admin, go to the *Accounts* tab, click *Load*, and select the `accounts_{contestcode}.txt` file.
+To upload them, go to the *Accounts* tab, click *Load*, and select the `accounts_{contestcode}.txt` file.

     *Note:* The `logins_*.html` files contain the same passwords but in printable formats which can be distributed to the teams.
 (Keep them safe!)